openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofSetColor(255,100,0);  // Orange color for active polyline currentPolyline.draw();

-And we have a simple brush that tracks the mouse, and we can draw a dopey smiley face (**figure x**).
+And we have a simple pen-like brush that tracks the mouse, and we can draw a dopey smiley face (**figure x**).

 ![Polyline Smile](images/intrographics_polylinesmile_small.png "Using a polyline pen to draw a smile")

 **Extensions**

-1. Add an undo feature
+1. Add color!
+1. Explore [`ofBeginSaveScreenAsPDF(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofBeginSaveScreenAsPDF "ofBeginSaveScreenAsPDF Documentation Page") and [`ofEndSaveScreenAsPDF(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofEndSaveScreenAsPDF "ofEndSaveScreenAsPDF Documentation Page") to save your work into a vector file format.
+1. Try using the `keyPressed(...)` function in your source file to add an undo feature that deletes the most recent brush stroke.
-1. Add a redo feature
+1. Try restructuring the code to allow for a redo feature as well.
-1. Add color

-#### Points, Normals and Tangents ####
+#### Polyline Brushes: Points, Normals and Tangents ####

 Since we have the basic drawing in place, now we play with how we are rendering our polylines.
 We will draw points, normals and tangents.

-First, let's draw circles at the vertices in our polylines.
+First, let's draw points (circles) at the vertices in our polylines.
 Inside the `for` loop in `draw()` (after `polyline.draw()`), add this:

-	vector<ofVec3f> vertices = polyline.getVertices();
+	vector<ofVec3f> vertices = polyline.getVertices();  // If you haven't seen a vector < >, before
 	for (int vertexIndex=0; vertexIndex<vertices.size(); ++vertexIndex) {
-		ofVec3f vertex = vertices[vertexIndex];
+		ofVec3f vertex = vertices[vertexIndex];  // ofVec3f is like ofVec2f, but with a third dimension, z
 		ofCircle(vertex, 5);
 	}

 [`getVertices()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getVertices "getVertices Documentation Page") returns a `vector` of `ofVec3f` objects that represent the vertices of our polyline.
-This is basically what an `ofPolyline` is - an ordered set of `ofVec3f`s (with some extra math).
+This is basically what an `ofPolyline` is - an ordered set of `ofVec3f` objects (with some extra math).
 We can loop through the indices of the vector to pull out the individual vertex locations, and use them to draw circles.

 What happens when we run it?
 Our white lines look thicker.
 That's because our polyline is jam-packed with vertices!
 Every time we call the `curveTo(...)` method, we create 20 extra vertices (by default).
 These help make a smooth-looking curve.
 We can adjust how many vertices are added with an optional parameter, `curveResolution`, in `curveTo(...)`.
 We don't need that many vertices, but instead of lowering the `curveResolution`, we can make use [`simplify(...)`](http://openframeworks.cc/documentation/graphics/ofPolyline.html#show_simplify "simplify Documentation Page").